Nick Faldo: Achievements and legacy

 For much of the early 1990s, Faldo was considered the best golfer in the world.
 He spent a total of 97 weeks altogether at the top of the Official World Golf Ranking, an achievement surpassed by only one other competitor, Greg Norman, during the decade of the 1990s.
 His total of six professional major tournament wins were more than any other player in the world from 1987 through 1996.
 (Nick Price was second with three major victories during this period; Seve Ballesteros won five majors from 1979 to 1988).

 Faldo is one of the most successful Ryder Cup players ever, having won 25 points and having represented the European Team a record 11 times.
 He played a key role in making Europe competitive in the event.
 Having won 23 of his matches, lost 19, and halved 4, he also holds the European record for having played the most Ryder Cup matches.

 Former Walker Cup captain Peter McEvoy said of Faldo: "He is a leading contender to be Britain's finest ever sportsman in an individual sport.
 He is the gold standard from which the rest of modern British golf has to be judged."
 In 2003, PGA chief executive Sandy Jones said of Faldo's career: "His career achievements position him as Britain's best golfer of all time.
 But it is his dedication and commitment to the game which really sets him apart."

-The careers of Faldo and his archrival for many years, Greg Norman, were profiled by Golf World magazine: "Norman has played and won more events: 87–43; however, Faldo has won more U.S. and European tour titles: 36–34.
-Norman has won more money; Faldo has won more majors: 6–2.
-Norman has won more friends, Faldo more admirers; Norman had more women, Faldo had more fast cars."